Toggle: English / Spanish

 Stretch marks appear as parallel streaks of red, thinned, glossy skin that over time become whitish and scar-like in appearance.
 The stretch marks may be slightly depressed and have a different texture than normal skin.

 Stretch marks may also occur as a result of abnormal collagen formation, or a result of medicines or chemicals that interfere with collagen formation.
 They may also be associated with longtime use of cortisone compounds, diabetes, Cushing disease, and post-pregnancy.

 There is no specific care for stretch marks.
 Marks often disappear after the cause of the skin stretching is gone.

 Avoiding rapid weight gain helps reduce stretch marks caused by obesity.

 When to Contact a Medical Professional

-If striae or stretch marks appear without obvious cause such as pregnancy or rapid weight gain, call your health care provider.
+If stretch marks appear without clear cause, such as pregnancy or rapid weight gain, call your health care provider.

 What to Expect at Your Office Visit

-If the striae are not caused by normal physical changes, tests may be done.
-Topical retinoids can be prescribed and may help the appearance of striae.
+If the stretch marks are not caused by normal physical changes, tests may be done.
+A retinoid cream can be prescribed and may help reduce stretch marks.
 Laser treatment may also help.
 In very rare cases, surgery may be done.